Correct-Syntax/bible_side/README.md

 ## Known issues

-- Bug (or feature?): Closing and reopening the literal version bottom sheet causes the reader's version to scroll back to the start.
 - Bug: Scrolling between the two versions is synced too well?
 Since the Literal version is lengthier, verses can be in different locations or even off screen.
+- Inner sections of the Reader's version are misaligned.

 ## Feedback/contributing